The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

 \subsection{Second stage: Economic modeling}

-To assess the short-run economic impact of RECs on the Italian wholesale power market, we apply an empirical hour-by-hour counterfactual simulation similarly to the work by \citet{beltrami_value_2021}, further extended by \citet{beltrami2024hydro}.
-This methodology builds on publicly available data from Gestore del Mercato Elettrico – GME – namely, \textit{“Offerte Pubbliche”} (or public offers) – to reconstruct the merit-order demand and supply curves for each of the Italian electricity market zones and each hourly settlement period.
-From now onwards, in order to maintain the focus on the synthetic approach, we employ a simplified notation which is consistent with the formal used in Subsection 3.1.
-For instance, $\Delta Q_{\text{REC,d}}$ corresponds to $E_{z}^{self}(t)$, while $\Delta Q_{\text{REC,s}}$ corresponds to $E_{z}^{exp}(t)$ in Eq. (\ref{eq:total-export}) and (\ref{eq:total-self}).
-The reference to time and zone is omitted.
-The strategy holds for all zones and settlement periods.
-Our counterfactual simulation aims to model the hypothetical configuration of the day-ahead market in the absence of REC-driven generation and self-consumption.
+To assess the short-run economic impact of RECs on the Italian wholesale power market, we apply the empirical hourly counterfactual simulation proposed by \citet{beltrami_value_2021}, further extended by \citet{beltrami2024hydro}.
+This methodology builds on publicly available data from Gestore del Mercato Elettrico (GME) – namely, the \textit{``Offerte Pubbliche''} – which report all price–quantity bids submitted to the Italian day-ahead auction.
+These data allow us to reconstruct the hourly merit-order demand and supply curves for each electricity market zone.\\

-This is a formal description of the theoretical approach we adopted.
-We consider an electricity market where, given a price level $Pr$, the demand curve is denoted by \( D_{actual}(Pr) \) and the supply curve by \( S_{actual}(Pr) \).
-These functions are derived from the aggregation of individual bids and offers submitted in a uniform-price day-ahead auction.
-The market equilibrium is determined by the intersection of these curves at the market-clearing price \( Pr_{actual} \), such that:

-where \( Q_{actual} \) is the corresponding equilibrium quantity.
-In this setting, synthetic supply and demand curves can be constructed to represent a competitive benchmark, using observed bidding behavior or reconstructed marginal costs across all operators.
-These curves serve as the baseline for analyzing the effect of RECs.
+For a given hour and zone, each supply bid is characterized by an offered quantity $q_i^s$ and an associated bid price $p_i^s$, while demand bids are defined by requested quantities $q_j^d$ at bid prices $p_j^d$.
+Following the merit-order principle, supply bids are ranked in ascending price order and aggregated into a stepwise supply curve:

+Analogously, demand bids are ordered in descending price order and aggregated into a stepwise demand curve:

+By construction, both curves are piecewise-constant functions, reflecting the discrete nature of bidding in day-ahead auctions.
+The market-clearing price $Pr_{actual}$ is defined as the minimum price such that: